cldeluna/pyATS_Community_Solutions/README.md

 There is an active community on Cisco Webex Teams and hopefully soon on Cisco Communities.

 - WebEx Teams Space
-  Anyone can join this WebEx Teams space using https://eurl.io/#r18UzrQVror by finding it listed at https://eurl.io/
+  Anyone can join this WebEx Teams space using https://eurl.io/#r18UzrQVr or by finding it listed at https://eurl.io/

 - Cisco Community